kutespaces/argocd/README.md

 1. Whip open your terminal and run `git log` to retrieve the hash of the commit you wish to undo.
 2. Swiftly revert the change with `git revert <COMMIT HASH>` followed by `git push` to update the repository.
-3. Nudge the process along by refreshing the podinfo application within the Argo CD dashboard.
-4. Keep an eye on the transition by running `watch kubectl get pods -n podinfo`.
+3. Keep an eye on the transition by running `watch kubectl get pods -n podinfo`.
 This command lets you observe in real-time as Kubernetes orchestrates the replacement of the pod.
-5. Be greeted once more by the familiar, soothing jade green background of podinfo as the changes take hold.
+4. Be greeted once more by the familiar, soothing jade green background of podinfo as the changes take hold.

 ### Exercise 5: Unterstand GitOps End-to-End